-Red Goes Green: a new operational checklist for greening the Movement01/02/2021 - by the Climate Centre
+A new operational checklist for greening the Movement

 The Red Cross Red Crescent has published a new checklist for greening the Movement, strengthening its environmental sustainability and supporting advocacy.